-The following table is to be used as a general guide only-please work with your Faculty Advisor and the Graduate Program Coordinator to determine your own individualized Plan of Study (see Section 4.2.4 herein).
+The following table is to be used as a general guide only-please work with your faculty advisor and the graduate program coordinator to determine your own individualized Plan of Study (see Section 4.2.4 herein).

-Fall Spring Year 1 CHEE 502-Advanced Engineering Analysis (3) CHEE 505-Advanced Chemical Engineering Transport Phenomena (3) CHEE 506-Advanced Chemical Engineering Thermodynamics (3) CHEE 696A-Departmental Seminar (1) Student must submit Responsible Conduct of Research form in GradPath before working in lab.
-Student must complete online General Lab Safety course and submit copy of completion certificate to Graduate Program Coordinator before working in lab.
-Student must have a research advisor by the end of the first semester.
-CHEE 530-Advanced Chemical Reaction Engineering (3) Elective (3) CHEE 696A-Departmental Seminar (1) CHEE 910-MS Thesis Research (1) Student must file Plan of Study no later than the end of the second semester.
-Year 2 Elective (3) Elective (3) CHEE 696A-Departmental Seminar (1) CHEE 910-MS Thesis Research (2) CHEE 696A-Departmental Seminar (1) CHEE 910-MS Thesis Research (2) Student must file MS Thesis Committee Appointment Form in GradPath early in semester.
+Fall Spring Year 1 CHEE 502-Advanced Engineering Analysis (3 units) CHEE 505-Advanced Chemical Engineering Transport Phenomena (3 units) CHEE 506-Advanced Chemical Engineering Thermodynamics (3 units) CHEE 696A-Departmental Seminar (1 unit) Student must submit Responsible Conduct of Research form in GradPath before working in lab.
+Student must complete online General Lab Safety course and submit copy of completion certificate to graduate program coordinator before working in lab.
+Student must have a faculty advisor by the end of the first semester.
+CHEE 530-Advanced Chemical Reaction Engineering (3 units) Elective (3 units) Elective (3 units) CHEE 696A-Departmental Seminar (1 unit) Student must file Plan of Study no later than the end of the second semester.
+Year 2 Elective (3 units) CHEE 696A-Departmental Seminar (1 unit) CHEE 910-MS Thesis Research (5 units) CHEE 696A-Departmental Seminar (1 unit) CHEE 910-MS Thesis Research (8 units) Student must file MS Thesis Committee Appointment Form in GradPath early in semester.
 Student writes thesis and orally defends it by end of the semester.

-^{} Although only 4 units of CHEE 696A Department Seminar are required to meet Graduate College requirements, students must take CHEE 696A Departmental Seminar each semester they are enrolled in the program, even if they take more than 4 semesters to complete.
+\ Although only 4 units of CHEE 696A Department Seminar are required to meet Graduate College requirements, students must take CHEE 696A Departmental Seminar each semester they are enrolled in the program, even if they take more than 4 semesters to complete.
 It is a departmental requirement.